MAAP-Project/gedi-subsetter/README.md

   quality_flag == 1 and geolocation.sensitivity_a2 > 0.95
   ```

-- `limit`: Maximum number of GEDI granule data files to download, among those
+- `limit` (_optional_; default: 10,000): Maximum number of GEDI granule data files
-  that intersect the specified AOI, and fall within the specified temporal range
+  to download from the CMR, among those that intersect the specified AOI's
+  bounding box, and fall within the specified temporal range (if supplied).
-  (if supplied).
-To leave unlimited, specify `0` (or any non-positive integer).

-- `output`: Name to use for the output file.
-This can also include a path,
+- `output` (_optional_): Name to use for the output file.
+This can also include
-  which will be relative to the standard DPS output directory for a job.
+  a path, which will be relative to the standard DPS output directory for a job.
+  **Default:** the output file will be named the same as the name of the AOI
+  file, but with a suffix of `".gpkg"`.

-  The name does not need to include an extension, as a `.gpkg` extension will be
+  When explicitly specifying a name, it does not need to include an extension,
-  added automatically.
-If a `.gpkg` extension is supplied, it will remain
+  because a `.gpkg` extension will be added automatically.
+If an extension is
-  unchanged.
-If a different extension is supplied, a `.gpkg` extension will be
+  supplied, it will be replaced with `.gpkg`.
-  added after the specified extension.

   Examples showing how the value specified for `output` is mapped to a final
   output file:

+  - Unspecified -> `myaoi.gpkg`, where `myaoi.geojson` is the name of the AOI file
   - `myoutput` -> `myoutput.gpkg`
   - `myoutput.gpkg` -> `myoutput.gpkg`
-  - `myoutput.h5` -> `myoutput.h5.gpkg`
+  - `myoutput.h5` -> `myoutput.gpkg`
   - `mypath/myoutput` -> `mypath/myoutput.gpkg`

   Since 0.6.0